Joint Health and Safety Committee - Effective and Efficient

 Back to topMembers of the health and safety committee may exceed their authority in carrying out their duties, mainly because of the following two reasons:

-1) there is something wrong with their stated responsibilities and/or level of authority, or
+1) there is a miss-match between their stated responsibilities and level of authority, or

-2) there are no clear set of guidelines to follow.
+2) there is no clear set of guidelines to follow.

-In both cases, a review of the members' duties is necessary.
-Where one individual is found to regularly exceed his authority, the duties should be reviewed with him and his subsequent performance monitored.
-A procedure for recommending dismissal of individual members might be considered in the terms of reference for the committee.
+In both cases, a review of the member's duties is necessary.
+Where one individual is found to exceed their authority regularly, the duties should be reviewed with them and their subsequent performance monitored.
+A procedure for recommending the dismissal of individual members might be considered in the terms of reference for the committee.

 Are the chairperson's duties and authority clearly specified?